reactgraphqlacademy/fb-messenger/README.md

 The goal of this exercise is to learn how to use Redux in a React app.

+# Learning objectives
+- Tell pros and cons of using Redux
+- Replace local state with global state
+- Explain how the Redux store works

 ## To get started

 ### Step 1